cyberbotics/webots-doc/reference/skin.md

 ### Description

 The [Skin](#skin) node can be used to simulate soft mesh animation for example of a human or an animal.
-The skin mesh is imported from an Ogre mesh files specified by the `model` name.
-But in order to be animated it has to be attached to a skeleton so that the rotation of the skeleton joints results in appropriate deformation of the skin mesh.
+The skin mesh is imported from an Ogre mesh file specified by the `model` name, but in order to be animated it has to be attached to a skeleton so that the rotation of the skeleton joints results in appropriate deformation of the skin mesh.

-This nodes provides two alternative ways to define a skeleton.
+This node provides two alternative ways to define a skeleton.
-The first method consists in providing an Ogre XML skeleton file having the same file name as the Ogre Mesh file.
+The first method consists in providing an Ogre XML skeleton file having the same file name as the Ogre mesh file.
-Otherwise it is possible to list [Solid](#solid.md) noded corresponding to the mesh bones using the `bones` field.
+The second method consists in listing the [Solid](#solid.md) nodes corresponding to the mesh bones using the `bones` field.
 If in the first case the resulting object animation will be purely graphical, when linking the [Skin](#skin) to an existing Webots skeleton made of [Solid](#solid.md) and [Joint](#joint.md) nodes it is possible to animate an dynamic object.

-The XML files containing the skin mesh and skeleton model files can be generated using a 3D modeling software like Blender (TM) and using the plugin to export to Ogre.
-Then the mesh.xml XML file has to be converted to a .mesh binary file in order to use it in Webots.
+The XML files containing the skin mesh and skeleton can be generated using a 3D modeling software and then exporting them to Ogre format.
-The converter executable is available at "$(WEBOTS\_HOME)/bin/ogre/OgreXMLConverter".
+For example, the [Blender2OGRE](https://bitbucket.org/iboshkov/blender2ogre) plugin can be used to export the mesh and skeleton from [Blender](https://www.blender.org/) 3D modeling tool.
+Then the exported ".mesh.xml" and ".skeleton.xml" XML file have to be converted to the corresponding ".mesh" and ".skeleton" binary files using the converter "$(WEBOTS\_HOME)/bin/ogre/OgreXMLConverter" in order to use it in Webots.

-Makehuman (TM) is a tool for generating models of humans.
-The human characters in the provided samples are generated using Makehuman (TM).
+Other tools can be used for generating the characters to animate, for example human characters in the provided samples are generated using [MakeHuman](http://www.makehuman.org/).

 #### Physically driven skin animation

 If you want that the skin is animated based on the movements of a dynamic object then you have to specify skeleton by listing the [Solid](#solid.md) nodes corresponding to the skeleton bones in the `bones` field.
-Each [Solid](#solid.md) bone have to be a child node of a [Joint](#joint.md).
+Each listed [Solid](#solid.md) bone have to be a child node of a [Joint](#joint.md).
-Moreover mesh bone structure and the [Solid](#solid.md)/[Joint](#joint.md) have to match.
+Moreover the mesh bone structure and the [Solid](#solid.md)/[Joint](#joint.md) have to match.
-In particular this means that the number of mesh bones have to match with the number of joints.
+In particular, this means that the number of mesh bones have to match with the number of joints and that the [Solid](#solid.md) nodes have to be listed in the same order as the specified in the mesh file.

 #### Pure graphical skin animation

 For a purely graphical skin animation the `bones` field doesn't have to be specified.
-In this case the skeleton needed to animate the skin is expected to be loaded from a file named "<modelName>.skeleton.xml", where <modelName> corresponds to the `model` field value, and located in the same folder as the mesh and material files.
+In this case the skeleton needed to animate the skin is loaded from a file named "<modelName>.skeleton.xml", where <modelName> corresponds to the `model` field value, and located in the same folder as the mesh file.

 ### Field Summary